cnlohr/rv003usb/demo_hidapi/testtop/README.md

 # HIDAPI Demo

-This shows how to use the CH32V003 as a general-purpose HID device, with a HIDAPI endpoint that canbe used for any data you would like.
+This shows how to use the CH32V003 as a general-purpose HID device, with a HIDAPI endpoint that can be used for any data you would like.

 This demo sets up a HID endpoint that's 255 bytes in size.
 Because it's low-speed USB, it transfers in groups of 8 bytes.